Patrick Maher (hurler): Senior

 Maher made his Senior inter-county debut for Tipperary against Waterford in the 2009 Waterford Crystal Cup, lining out at left half-forward, and scored a goal against Clare in the 2009 Waterford Crystal Cup Final.
 He made his debut in the National Hurling League in February 2009, lining out at centre-forward against Waterford and scoring a point in a 2–13 to 1–12 Tipperary victory.
 Maher went on to make his Championship debut at left half-forward on 3 July 2010 against Wexford in the 2010 All-Ireland Senior Hurling Championship Qualifiers, scoring two points from play.

 On 5 September 2010, Maher started at left half-forward as Tipperary won their 26th All Ireland title, beating reigning champions Killkenny by 4–17 to 1–18 in the final, preventing Kilkenny from achieving an historic 5-in-a-row, it was Maher's first All-Ireland winners medal.
 Six day's later on 11 September 2010, Tipperary clinched the All Ireland Under-21 title by defeating Galway by 5–22 to 0–12 at Semple Stadium, with Maher starting at centre half forward and scoring a goal in the second half.
 Patrick was nominated for an All-star award in 2010, 2011 and 2012.
 GAA/GPA player of the month for June 2012.
 Munster senior hurling Player of the Year 2012.
 In 2013 Maher joined the Irish army.

 In October 2014, Maher won his first All Stars Award after a successful 2014 campaign where Tipperary reached the All-Ireland Final.

 On 4 September 2016, Maher won his second All-Ireland Senior hurling title when Tipperary defeated Kilkenny in the final by 2-29 to 2-20.

 In October 2016, Maher left Ireland for six months army service in a peacekeeping mission to the Golan Heights in Syria.

 On 16 June 2019, Maher was stretchered off in first-half injury-time after appearing to twist his knee in an awkward fall in Tipperary's 1-22 to 0-21 defeat of Limerick.
 A scan subsequently revealed that he had ruptured the anterior cruciate ligament in his right knee, an injury which ended his season.

 On 22 May 2021, it was announced that Maher would miss the remainder of the 2021 season after suffering an Achilles injury in training on the previous Thursday which required surgery.

+On 7 October 2024, Maher announced his retirement from inter-county hurling.